 - Totally feel comfortable negotiating wholesale costs with Buyers, and have a clear picture of how much you’re actually making in your business

 - Have other food producers contacting you, asking “How did you do it?” as they see you gain more and more wholesale accounts

-Join Food Industry Consultant and former Bi-Rite Market Grocery Buyer Allison Ball this winter to take your business to the next level.
+Join Food Industry Consultant and former Bi-Rite Market Grocery Buyer Allison Ball this fall to take your business to the next level.

-Get A $100 dollar discount by using the code SCIENCE at checkout!
+Get A $100 dollar discount by using the code SCIENCE17 at checkout!

 “It’s his evident cult of personality that’s most chilling.
 Tetrick used anti-Big Food, pro-animal rights rhetoric to whip his employees and brand ambassadors into a fervor, and the technique was so successful his shady schemes often went unquestioned.”
 The New Food Economy 9.23.2016

 There has been lots of talk about Hampton Creek, buyback programs and other shenanigans!
 But as a food scientist I have a few obvious thoughts to point out:

 Why was everyone so impressed with the following:

 • Vegan spread made from oil and modified food starch and flavorings

 • Cookies made from sugar, flour and oil